CavalryHill/enlighten-mycroft-va/README.md

 But you may experience the below situation when connected from outside even with the same private network.
 ![image](https://github.com/CavalryHill/enlighten-mycroft-va/assets/92420621/3bf79c0c-a63f-4a94-957e-72358711854f)

-You need to edit config file at `/var/www/html/config/config.php`, edit the array for `trust_domains`
+You need to edit config file at `/var/www/html/config/config.php`, edit the array for `trust_domains`.
+Then restart Apache server.
 ![image](https://github.com/CavalryHill/enlighten-mycroft-va/assets/92420621/e47a9165-778f-4100-9b12-7a58cd65b9db)

 ## { Web Buildup }